How to Make a Radio Station | Radio.co

 The Blue Spark is an advanced condenser microphone ideal for studio setups as it’s highly sensitive and provides a great warm sound.

 Much like the Behringer B1, the Blue Spark is a sensitive condenser microphone great for picking up audio from far away, so it’s perfect if you’ve got a guest on your show.
-You can pick the mic for around $240 / £190 with either an XLR or USB/lightning cable.
+You can pick the mic up for a decent price with either an XLR or USB/lightning cable.
 Buy on Amazon USA or Amazon UK.

 A range of the best advanced microphones available can be found in this guide.